 Winter is coming to an end and spring is fast approaching!
-The way we feed and the nutrients available in grass are changing.
+The way we feed and the nutrients available in the grass are changing.
 That can only mean one thing, the ‘winter to spring’ transition.
 Obviously, when it comes to equine nutrition, completely changing the feed and the way you feed would not be recommendable.
 Simple changes to prevent weight gain are easy to do and can benefit your horse.
-I, for one, don’t like skinny horses, overweight one’s aren’t that great either.
+There is also a selection of stable management app available to help to organise the change over in their diet.
+I, for one, don’t like skinny horses, overweight ones aren’t that great either.
 Of course, we all love a healthy-looking horse, but this can be difficult to achieve at this time of year.

 So, we want to feed an in-betweeny mix that allows a transition from a higher % hard feed base with some forage diet.
 To a diet containing a good mix of grass, forage and hard feed, perfect for the spring!
 If you are working your horse regularly there will be a higher need for some added energy and nutrition.
 This may result in feeding more hard feed than to those in little to no work.